jcortesr/PerMuTe/README.md

 Introduction
 ============

-Here we give an introduction to the package multiple testing in R!
+Here we give an introduction to the package Permutation-based Multiple Testing in R!
+We follow the methods described in:

+> Cort'es, J., Mahecha, M., Reichstein, M. et al. Accounting for
+> multiple testing in the analysis of spatio-temporal environmental
+> data.
+Environ Ecol Stat 27, 293–318 (2020).
+> <a href="https://doi.org/10.1007/s10651-020-00446-" class="uri">https://doi.org/10.1007/s10651-020-00446-</a>

+Please use the above citation when using the code provided in this R package.

 We do a sample analysis and look at trends in gridded temperature data, provided by NASA here:

 <a href="https://data.giss.nasa.gov/pub/gistemp/GHCNv3/gistemp1200_ERSSTv5.nc.gz" class="uri">https://data.giss.nasa.gov/pub/gistemp/GHCNv3/gistemp1200_ERSSTv5.nc.gz</a>